Introducing Gradio 5.0

 Make sure you have the gradio Python package already installed.
 You will also need a pretrained speech recognition model.
 In this tutorial, we will build demos from 2 ASR libraries:

-• Transformers (for this, pip install transformers and pip install torch)
+• Transformers (for this, pip install torch transformers torchaudio)

 Make sure you have at least one of these installed so that you can follow along the tutorial.
 You will also need ffmpeg installed on your system, if you do not already have it, to process files from the microphone.